GuiCaild/MAE_VMB/README.md

 Masked antoencoder for subsurface velocity building

 # CODE
-After the article is received, the code is made public.
+After the paper is received, the code is made public.
 Please waite .....

 # ANY QUESTION
 contact：guolong171@foxmail.com; guolongli@s.upc.edu.cn